Background pattern

 DO NOT TAKECilostazol Tarbis during pregnancy.

 Cilostazol Tarbis may cause dizziness.
-If you feel dizzy after taking Cilostazol Tarbis, DO NOT DRIVE or operate any tools or machinery and inform your doctor or pharmacist.
+If you feel dizzy after taking Cilostazol Tarbis, do not drive or use any tools or machines and inform your doctor or pharmacist.

-The recommended doseis a 100 mg tablet taken twice a day (in the morning and in the evening).
-It is not necessary to adjust this dose for elderly patients.
-However, your doctor may need to prescribe a lower dose if you are taking other medications that could interfere with the effect of cilostazol.
+The recommended dose is one 100 mg tablet twice a day (in the morning and at night).
+No dose adjustment is necessary for elderly patients.
+However, your doctor may need to prescribe a lower dose if you are taking other medicines that may interfere with the effect of cilostazol.

-You must take the Cilostazol Tarbis tablets 30 minutes before breakfast and dinner.
+You should take Cilostazol Tarbis tablets 30 minutes before breakfast and dinner.
 Always take the tablets with a glass of water.

-You may notice the benefits of taking Cilostazol Tarbis at 4-12 weeks of treatment.
-At 3 months of treatment, your doctor will evaluate your progress and may recommend that you stop taking cilostazol if the treatment effect is not sufficient.
+You may notice the benefits of taking Cilostazol Tarbis 4-12 weeks after starting treatment.
+At 3 months of treatment, your doctor will assess your progress and may recommend that you stop taking cilostazol if the treatment effect is not sufficient.

 Use in children and adolescents